johngear/blog/content/posts/fine_tune.md

 A slightly different (and older) version of the backend is publicly available on my [Github](https://github.com/johngear/Encyclopedia-GPT), and as I make the frontend and API code more readable, I may release it too.

+Here's what it looks like.
+![Screenshot](/screenshot_new.png)

-### A (short) technical description
+### Technical description

-I have an API written in Python Flask, which receives a question from a user, and returns a response.
-This is hosted on a Platform as a Service, and called from my Svelte frontend which is hosted via Netlify.
+I wrote an API in Python Flask, which receives a question from a user, and returns the written response and a JSON of sources.
+This runs on a Platform as a Service (which fails randomly).
+My frontend uses Svelte (hosted via Netlify) and calls the API when a user submits a question, and formats the sources in return.

-Each paragraph from the Stanford Encyclopedia of Philosophy has been embedded and stored.
-When a user asks a question, it is embedded and compared to the entirety of SEP using [FAISS](https://github.com/facebookresearch/faiss), to find the most similar few paragraphs in our large dataset.
+Each paragraph from the Stanford Encyclopedia of Philosophy (SEP) has been [embedded](https://platform.openai.com/docs/guides/embeddings) and stored locally.
+When a user asks a question, their question is embedded and compared to the entirety of SEP using functions from [FAISS](https://github.com/facebookresearch/faiss) to find the most similar few paragraphs in our large dataset.
 A number of these paragraphs are appended to the question as factual context, and fed to the OpenAI API.
 The response is returned as well as a table of the paragraphs that were used as context for the model.

-Here's what it looks like (I'm clearly not a frontend guy ahah)
-![Screenshot](/screenshot_new.png)
+Since I started this project in February, there are many similar projects and tutorials on different datasets.
+I only referenced an old version of the OpenAI cookbook and derived most of the rest.

+I chose to avoid using a database for system simplicity, so every time a question is asked, the entirety of the dataset is loaded into memory where the search is done.
+This takes 3GB of RAM and causes the program to crash on occasion.
+Meaning, there are massive unrealized gains in performance if restructured to do search and retrieval of paragraphs in a vector database.
+All of the compute-heavy steps are just an exercise in creating better prompts for an effective large language model, and providing a basic search function over a large collection of potentially relevant paragraphs.

+A lot of time was spent on preprocessing and embedding the data, which I pulled from [Hugging Face](https://huggingface.co/datasets/hugfaceguy0001/stanford_plato).
+Embedding a large amount of data takes a long time, and functions like api_request_parallel_processor.py help things quite a bit.

+There are several improvements that could be made, in speed and in quality of answer.